-Since 2009, the network has presented the travelling exhibition Ages as well as the button industry.
-These 15 venues currently With Fire & Water in twelve selected museums of the Bergisches Land.
+Since 2009, the network has presented the travelling exhibition With Fire & Water in twelve selected museums of the Bergisches Land.
 Each of these museums preserves one specific aspect of the wide variety of industrial and technological history of the region.
 The presentation is of high quality, designed in a modular format so that it can be adapted for use in different locations and spaces.
 It has been used to promote industrial culture in many places including shopping malls, financial institutions and companies.